PBDA Coral Project

 How It Began

 Participating in a real-world race against time to understand and rescue coral from the stress being placed on the species by climate change, Upper Campus students founded the PBDA Coral Project in Fall 2018 to help focus local and national attention on the plight of the world’s reefs.
-The project was nominated in Spring 2019 as a finalist of the Palm Beach Illustrated‘s Education Awards in the “Oustanding Program Award” category.
+The project was nominated in Spring 2019 as a finalist of the Palm Beach Illustrated‘s Education Awards in the “Outstanding Program Award” category.

 Grants from The Annette Urso Rickel Foundation